omansak/libvideo/docs/README.md

 var service = new YouTubeService();
 ```

-To download a video or get a URI for download, simply type this:
+To download a video or get a URI for download:

 ```csharp
 byte[] bytes = service.Download(videoUri);